artefazosya/Elizaveta_Gorbunova_Portfolio/README.md

 ## [Food market research](https://github.com/artefazosya/yandex-practicum/blob/main/08_Food_market_research/08_Food_market_research.ipynb)<a id='food'></a>

- In this project I've worked with data on food market in LA to provide recommendations for a new restaurant investors:
+ Here I've worked with data on food market in LA to provide recommendations to investors:
- * I counted different types of establishments
+ * Counted different types of establishments
  * Found dependencies between type of establishment and belonging to a chain
  * Visualised number of seats distribution
  * Investigated LA streets with a lot of restaurants
- * Formulated recommendations
+ * Described strategies for successful restaurant opening

 **Key words**: pie chart, bar plot, scatter plot, distribution plot.